Noteworthy Dash UI changes

 Remove the concept of "primary vehicle," which has proved confusing and error-prone for some important operations.

-Address some significant performance/responsiveness issues that have become exacerbated as we have added more features (cell-conn status, asynchronous position updates on the map for tracking database assets, etc.), as well as with more concurrent user sessions and more multi-vehicle deployments.
+Address some significant performance/responsiveness issues that have become exacerbated as we have added more features (cell-connection status, asynchronous position updates on the map for tracking database assets, etc.), as well as with increasingly more concurrent user sessions and multi-vehicle deployments.

 Note also that the User/Admin page at https://okeanids.mbari.org/ (where users can create and update their account details, and admins can perform some special operations) has also been signficantly updated for both desktop and mobile.